dafny-lang/dafny/docs/_includes/Grammar.md

-All program text other than the contents of comments, character, string and verbatim string literals are printable and white-space ASCII characters, that is, ASCII characters in the range `!` to `~`, plus space, tab, cr and nl (ASCII, 9, 10, 13, 32)  characters, with the exception of a few allowed unicode mathematical symbols.
+All program text other than the contents of comments, character, string and verbatim string literals are printable and white-space ASCII characters, that is, ASCII characters in the range `!` to `~`, plus space, tab, cr and nl (ASCII, 9, 10, 13, 32)  characters,

-However, a current limitation is that the Coco/R tool used by Dafny is not up to date, and consequently, only printable and white-space ASCII characters can be used.
+However, a current limitation is that the Coco/R tool used by `dafny` and consequently, only printable and white-space ASCII characters can be used.
 Use `\u` escapes in string and character literals to insert unicode characters.
 Unicode in comments will work fine unless the unicode is interpreted as an end-of-comment indication.